How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 If staff will be featured:

-Ensure uniforms are clean and well-fitted (have a set aside especially for the shoot)
+Ensure uniforms are clean and well-fitted (have a clean, ironed set aside especially for the shoot)

 Brief them on the tone of the shoot (candid, professional, playful, relaxed, etc.)